mrong/NodeBB-to-Vanilla-importer/README.md

-# vanilla-nodebb-importer
+# NodeBB to Vanilla importer
 A tool to import NodeBB/Redis data into Vanilla forums

 ## Attention

 **Development is in progress !!!**

-It doesn't work currently !!!

 ## Requirements